 Features: This program places an emphasis on understanding college students’ psychological and moral development, building successful student services programs, and grasping the business aspects of higher education.

-The Master of Education in Student Affairs program will prepare you for positions such as career counselor, residence life director, orientation supervisor, admissions administrator, financial aid officer, or other student affairs related positions.
+The Master of Education in Student Affairs will prepare you for positions such as career counselor, residence life director, orientation supervisor, admissions administrator, financial aid officer or other student affairs related positions.

-Upon completion of the M.Ed. in Student Affairs program, you will understand more about the students you serve and the higher education environment.
-You will be able to foster character formation, provide servant leadership to college students, and promote values-based personal development.
+Upon completion of the M.Ed. in Student Affairs, you will understand more about the students you serve and the higher education environment.
+You will be a mentor for students as you foster character formation, provide servant leadership to college students, and promote values-based personal development.

 Student Affairs Faculty Member Receives the Robert F. Newton Award for Distinguished Service